Weinihsiang/Pytorch/README.md

 # Pytorch
 In my PyTorch repository, I have curated a collection of code and projects focused on artificial neural networks (ANN), convolutional neural networks (CNN), and recurrent neural networks (RNN).
+These architectures are specifically designed for various machine learning tasks, including image recognition, natural language processing, and sequential data analysis.

+Within the repository, you will find implementations of different ANN architectures, such as feed-forward networks, multi-layer perceptrons (MLPs), and deep neural networks (DNNs).
+These models are capable of learning patterns and making predictions based on input data.
+Additionally, I have included CNN architectures that leverage their ability to extract features from images and videos, enabling tasks like object detection, image classification, and image generation.

+For tasks involving sequential data, such as text analysis or speech recognition, I have implemented RNN architectures.
+These models excel at capturing temporal dependencies and processing sequential information.
+Whether it's a simple recurrent neural network (RNN), long short-term memory (LSTM), or a more advanced variant like a gated recurrent unit (GRU), the repository covers a range of RNN architectures.

+In addition to the architecture implementations, the repository also includes training scripts and utilities to facilitate the training process.
+I have provided code snippets for data preprocessing, model initialization, loss function selection, and optimization algorithms like stochastic gradient descent (SGD) or Adam.

+To complement the code, I have incorporated lab notebooks or documentation that outline the theory and concepts behind each architecture.
+This allows for a comprehensive understanding of the models and their applications.
+The repository aims to serve as a valuable resource for anyone interested in deep learning and PyTorch, providing a solid foundation for exploring and experimenting with ANN, CNN, and RNN architectures.